pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Aristotle saw, a long time ago, that fully participating in a complex range of human affairs was the only way to become fully human."
 --John Taylor Gatto, *Dumbing Us Down*

+"So I went to an art exhibit
+There wasn't any art
+All that ther was was a sink and some dishes
+And a sign saying 'Be where you are'"
+--Katie Gavin, MUNA, *Good News*
+Reminds me of Steve Ratts saying you know a new diver because they go zipping around, whereas experienced divers stay and observe closely, knowing they've already arrived.

 "Common sense tells us that consciously thinking about a problem or deliberating about the options is the best strategy for making a decision.
 Consider the possibility that *not* consciously thinking can produce an outcome superior to that of consciously thinking.
 In a study be Ap Dijksterhuis (2004), participants evaluated complex information regarding real-world choices.
 One situation involved selecting an apartment.
 In each case, the participants chose between alternatives that had negative features (e.g., high rent, bad location) and positive features (e.g., nice landlord, good view).
 Objectively, one apartment was the best choice.
 Some participants were required to make an immediate choice (no thought).
 Some had to think for 3 minutes and then choose (conscious thought).
 Others had to work for 3 minues on a difficult, distracting task and then choose (unconscious thought).
 Across three separate trials, those in the unconscious thought condition made the best decisions.
 According to Dijksterhuis and Nordgren (2006), unconscious processing is especially valuable for complex decisions in which it is difficult to weigh the pros and cons consciously.
 Perhaps this is why, for very important decisions, people often choose to "sleep on it.
 &emsp;&emsp;&emsp;Consider also the possibility that consciously thinking can undermine good decision making.
 The social psychologist Tim Wilson and the cognitive psychologist Jonathan Schooler (1991) asked research participants to rate james.
 When the participants simply tasted the james, their ratings were very similar to experts' ratings.
 However, whent he participants had to explain their ratings jam by jam, their ratings differed substantially from the experts'.
 Unless the experts were wrong, the participants had made poorer judgements: Having to reflect consciously about their reasons apparently altered their perceptions of the jams."
 --Gazzaniga, et al., *Psychological Science*